 There’s a huge market out there of people who love hockey but don’t like hockey culture.
 There’s no reason why the NWHL shouldn’t cater to them instead.

 We should be concerned about Barstool’s #Girlboss white feminism

-I think this #Girlboss narrative – this attempt to paint Barstool as the real feminists, the real supporters of women’s hockey, standing up to the crazy SJWs giving their sport a bad name – is something that is only going to get worse, and something that women’s hockey needs to deal with.
+I think this #Girlboss narrative – this attempt to paint Barstool as the real feminists, the real supporters of women’s hockey, standing up to the crazy SJWs giving their sport a bad name – is something that is only going to get worse, and something that women’s hockey needs to deal with, soon.

 Barstool likes women’s hockey now.
 The NWHL seems to have finally gotten on the good side of the very people who have spent the last few years cyberbullying its core audience.
 Some of their players have won the title of “good women,” and it probably feels really good to get that kind of positive attention from a company that has so much influence in hockey media.
 But you can’t have a league that appeals both to the Barstool crowd and to the main targets of their infamous harassment campaigns.
 You have to choose.